alexmdodge/simply-fast/README.md

 in the right place!

 First, like nearly all projects we'll perform an npm install.
-You'll need to have node installed first which you can learn about [here](https://nodejs.org/en/download/package-manager/)!
+You'll need to have node installed first which you can learn about **[here](https://nodejs.org/en/download/package-manager/)**!

 `npm install`

-Some of the command line cli's you'll need are below.
+Some of the command line integrations you'll need are below.
 Note that if you're on Ubuntu or another Linux distribution you might need `sudo` in front of your commands.
-On a mac, follow this tutorial to ensure that you don't have to worry about `sudo`!
+On a mac, follow **[this](https://github.com/jonathanong/osx-webdev-setup)** tutorial to ensure that you don't have to worry about `sudo`!
+It also has a lot of other quick tips for setting up for web development.

-`npm install -g karma-cli`
+[Karma](https://karma-runner.github.io/1.0/index.html) is the test runner  | `npm install -g karma-cli` [Sass](http://sass-lang.com/install) for our style sheets | `gem install sass` [Webpack](https://webpack.js.org/) for everything else | `npm install -g webpack`